 - marriage and family issues

 - consular services for dual nationals

-How do you become a dual national?
+How do I know if I'm a dual national?

 Passports and visas

 An Australian passport is the most conclusive proof of Australian citizenship overseas.